mikkelee/Gedcom-Framework/README.md

   * GCEntity: Root level records - INDI, FAM, etc.
   * GCAttribute: Any non-relationship node - NAME, DATE, PLAC, etc.
   * GCRelationship: References to other entities - FAMC, HUSB, etc.
+* Mapping between GCNodes and GCObjects is helped by GCTags which know what subtags are valid, what type a value is, whether it's an entity or a property, etc.
 * Eventually, there should be another layer with things like GCIndividual, GCFamily (?).

 The intent is to hide the GEDCOM specifics, but to allow access if required.